Upscale Food and Wine Pairings

 The Gould Evans architecture is breathtaking, in a symphony of sloped ceilings framed by soaring glass wings, a rammed-earth wall, and rich finishes of black walnut, travertine and basalt stone.

-Taste to try: the $100 Reserve Experience, bringing a tasting in the Library, enhanced with barrel samples, a cheese-charcuterie board, small bites, and a tour of the 6,875-square-foot estate house, the 7,500-square-foot winery, 12,000 square feet of caves, and vineyards.
+Taste to try: the $125 Reserve Experience, offering a tasting in the Library enhanced with barrel samples, a cheese-charcuterie board, small bites, and a tour of the 6,875-square-foot estate house, the 7,500-square-foot winery, 12,000 square feet of caves, and vineyards.

-It feels oh-so-civilized to sitting on a tufted vintage couch in a historic, 113-year-old building overlooking the Sonoma Square, nibbling on caviar, Cowgirl creamery crème fraiche and Rustic Bakery crackers.
-This new creation from Sonoma’s Repris winery owners is elegance all the way, down to its literary namesake, Dr. Pangloss, the eternal optimist in Voltaire's novel Candide (that's him in a portrait on the wall).
+It feels oh-so-civilized sitting on a tufted vintage couch in a historic, 115-year-old building overlooking the Sonoma Square, nibbling on caviar, Cowgirl creamery crème fraiche and Rustic Bakery crackers.
+This tasting lounge is elegance all the way, down to its literary namesake, Dr. Pangloss, the eternal optimist in Voltaire's novel Candide (that's him in a portrait on the wall).
 Tastings include flights of three wines with a wood board draped in delicacies – may we suggest the Burgundy flight of reds with Point Reyes Toma, Cowgirl Creamery Red Hawk, Bleating Heart Fat Bottom Girl, honeycomb, Castelvestrano olives, and blackberry lavender conserve from Gabriel Farms of Sebastopol?

-Perhaps it shouldn't be surprising that St. Francis Winery & Vineyards in Santa Rosa has been named for the second time the No. 1 restaurant in all of America (2015), courtesy of Open Table.
-Find all delicious details about St. Francis Winery's award-winning food and wine pairings here.
+Perhaps it shouldn't be surprising that St. Francis Winery & Vineyards in Santa Rosa has been named twice as the No. 1 restaurant in all of America, courtesy of Open Table.
+Learn more about their award-winning, seated, multi-course food and wine pairings.

 Written by Sonoma Insider Carey Sweet.